Hatsuo Royama: Background

 Hatsuo Royama was born in Yago, Gyoda City of the Saitama Prefecture.
 During the fall of his first year of high school in 1963, Royama was introduced to Oyama Karate Dojo, which would be renovated into the Kyokushin Shogakukai Foundation, under umbrella of Kyokushin-kaikan, in April 1964.

 In 1967, after the dojo at Kyokushin headquarters was opened, Royama was appointed as one of the headquarters instructors.
 However, Royama would be banned from the organization due to an incident involving a physical confrontation with Jan Kallenbach, in which Royama was beaten, and left the Kyokushin Kaikan for a while.

 After that, he began kickboxing under the ring name Arashi Goro, and received training from Kenichi Sawai - practitioner of Taikiken (Yiquan), who had a working relationship with Mas Oyama.
 He was later reintroduced to Karate when he began to study under Hideo Nakamura.
 During this time, he developed a good friendship with Nariharu Kuramoto.

 In 1973, Royama's ban from Kyokushin was lifted, which allowed him to rejoin the organization.
 He then participated in the 5th Open Tournament All Japan Karatedo Championships for the first time after returning.
 After defeating Jōkō Ninomiya and Katsuaki Satō, Royama advance to the finals, where his opponent was Terutomo Yamazaki.
 Royama achieved victory over Yamazaki with 4 to 1 decision.

 In the 6th All Japan Championship in 1974, he lost to Takashi Azuma in the semi-finals and finished 3rd overall.
 Regardless of the defeat, Royama was elected as the representative of the 1st Open Tournament World Open Karate Championship the following year.

 Royama remained in Japan while his teammates from the national karate team participated in the US expedition.
 Royama continued to practice in preparation for the 1st World Championship.

-In the 1st World Open Karate Championships in 1975, he fought against Charles Martin (currently teacher of Tadashi Nakamura's Seido), one of the American national team's players.
+In the 1st World Open Karate Championships in 1975, he fought against Charles Martin (currently the most senior student in the United States of Tadashi Nakamura's Seido Juku), one of the American national team's players.
 In the quarterfinals, Royama defeated Charles in the first extension.
 In the final match, Royama fought against Katsuaki Satō.
 The battle was fierce and involved the extension again, but this time, Royama lost by 3-2 decision.

 Royama participated in the 2nd World Championship in 1979, but withdrew in the 2nd round.